Sicilian Pizza

 This post may contain affiliate links.
 See my disclosure policy.

-This New York-style Sicilian pizza recipe is made with a thick crust topped with red sauce, anchovies, toasted bread crumbs, onions, and mozzarella.
-It’s a foolproof rectangular pizza that will make you feel like you’re dining in Palermo!
+My New York-style Sicilian pizza recipe features a foccacia-like crust topped with red sauce, anchovies, toasted bread crumbs, and melty mozzarella.
+It’s the perfect sheet pan pizza!

 Table of Contents